xSNOWM4Nx/ts-lib-module/README.md

 # ts-lib-module
+## 🚧 This Repo is under Construction 🚧
 An open-source project written in TypeScript.

 This project represents my standard library for generic type definitions and patterns that I use in various other projects.
 It can be obtained from [npm](https://www.npmjs.com/package/@daniel.neuweiler/ts-lib-module) or distributed as a development package with the scripts.